The Official AgoraFest FAQ

 Q: I need electricity/hot and cold running water/sewer/internet for my camping/workshop space.
 What is available and for how much?

-A: There is plenty of 110/120 volt AC in the main lodge and in the workshop tent area immediately adjacent to the main lodge.
-Hot and cold running water is limited to the main lodge, kitchen and the bathhouse has hot showers and toilet facilities.
+A: There is plenty of 110/120 volt AC in the hotel area and in the RV park.
+Hot and cold running water is limited to the hotel, RV park, and the bathhouse has hot showers and toilet facilities.

-The campsites have sinks, cold water, and portable toilets that will be serviced during the festival.
+The RV sites have electricity, and there is a nearby bathhouse with sinks, showers and toilets.
 There is no electricity at the campsites, but you may bring (quiet) generators to provide power, or of course solar power is fine.

 High speed internet is accessible from pretty much the entire festival grounds, but it might not work at your campsite, or not very well.
 Also, typically the internet service will at times slow down due to everyone simultaneously trying to post selfies, download kitten pics, and stream Netflix.
 Please take this into account and keep your internet usage reasonable.

-Cellular phone service is accessible from the festival grounds, but it is better near the main lodge, and spotty or non-existent (depending on your carrier) at the campsites.
+Cellular phone service is accessible from the festival grounds, but it is better near the hotel, and spotty or non-existent (depending on your carrier) at the campsites.

 There is also wireless internet available through our mesh network, and you may access it free of charge, as long as your bandwidth needs are reasonable.
 This is an experimental network and bandwidth is limited, so if you need access to streaming audio/video, etc you should arrange to bring your own server with your content so it can be accessed through a local network.